 Noteworthy Expansions and Editions

-We already mentioned the Agricola: Expansion for 5 and 6 Players (2016), which adds board and pieces for the fifth and sixth player.
+We already mentioned the Agricola: Expansion for 5 and 6 Players (2016), which adds board and pieces for the fifth and sixth players.
 But there are further options to customize your copy.

 Agricola: Farmers of the Moor (2018) is the largest expansion.
 It adds horses as the fourth animal.
 You now also have to heat your rooms with wood or peat and make sure your family does not become ill.
 Works with 5 and six players too.